Further special occasions markets - how to apply for a permit

-Markets falling under the category of "further special occasions markets" can be held for street festivals/parties, parish fairs, Easter or Christmas.
-Generally speaking, they are sales events similar to markets which take place on a street with public traffic (pursuant to Art.
-1/1, Austrian Federal Road Traffic Act / StVO 1960, these are streets which can be used by everyone under the same conditions).
+Markets falling under the category of "further special occasions markets" can be held for street festivals/parties, parish fairs, Easter or Christmas, and also include flea markets.
+They need a permit issued by the Market Service and Food Safety (MA 59).
+Generally speaking, they are sales events similar to markets which take place on a street with public traffic (pursuant to the Austrian Federal Road Traffic Act/StVO 1960).

 Please note that farmers' markets, events similar to trade fairs and festivals do not fall under this category.